…The truble with Geller

 I contacted the Israeli Magicians Association that I was in part of its managing staff at the time (at that time I ran the association's online forum) and explained the damage the program causes, to Magicians and to the public.
 In addition, I drew the attention of the association's management to the association's bylaws, which state that a member of the association will not present himself as having supernatural powers.

-I sent letters to the show’s production team.
-I sent an email to Uri Geller himself (he never replied to that email).
+I sent letters to the show's production team.
+Then, I sent an email to Uri Geller himself (he never replied to that email).
 I talked to people in the media.
 All this did not stop Uri Geller from continuing his false antics, such as offering the police to find famous rapist Benny Sela or offering to awaken Prime Minister Arik Sharon from his coma.

 I decided to do something about it